Understanding Cannabis Consumers: Learning the Landscape

 - Silent Gen: Ages 1% medical and adult-use

 What about determining cannabis use along racial lines?
-According to data from the Brookings Institution, it turns out there’s not much difference between Black and White Americans (though Blacks are 3.5 times more likely to be arrested for cannabis possession).
+According to data from the Brookings Institution, it turns out there’s not much difference between Black and White Americans (though the Black community is 3.5 times more likely to be arrested for cannabis possession).
 And studies indicate that Latinos are by and large more likely than either Blacks or Whites to support the normalization and use of cannabis, even when they don’t personally use it themselves.

 As we hinted earlier, there are many other ways of slicing this particular pie: By use patterns rather than age, as New Frontier Data has done, or by use patterns cross-referenced with product type, as a study published in Addictive Behaviors did.